 HPP providers assist families with developing a plan, identifying resources, and setting goals that will help them maintain stable housing with their pre-existing support networks, rather than coming into the shelter system.
 HPP service providers also offer mediation services and flexible financial assistance.
 All referrals for HPP are made through Virginia Williams Family Resource Center (VWFRC).

-If you are a family with children under 18 and need emergency shelter, please call the Shelter Hotline at (202) 399-7093.
-The Shelter Hotline is available 24 hours a day.
+If you are a family with children under 18 and need emergency shelter, please call the Homeless Services Hotline at (202) 399-7093.
+The Homeless Services Hotline is available 24 hours a day.

 In 2017, DHS launched a pilot rental subsidy program called DC Flex, which gives low-income, working families $7,200 to spend per year on rent for four years (or longer if the pilot is extended).
 Because a family’s ability to pay rent may change as their income and expenses fluctuate month-to-month, participants can choose how much of their DC Flex funds to spend on rent in a given month (up to their total rent amount) until the $7,200 is exhausted.
 DHS is evaluating the effectiveness of this intervention through a partnership with the Lab at DC.

 To learn more about these programs, mortgage resources, and utility information, visit coronavirus.dc.gov/rent.